stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 * dramatically increasing human oversight resources beyond realistic bounds, or
 * relaxing safety requirements in ways that are explicitly outside the intended use of Q124.

-This expresses that oversight tension eventually becomes structurally large and cannot be kept within a low band.
+This expresses that oversight tension eventually becomes structurally large and cannot be kept within a low band across realistic capability growth.

 ### 4.3 Fairness constraints on encodings

-To avoid trivial encodings that hide tension, we constrain `A_over` as follows at the effective layer:
+To avoid trivial encodings that hide tension, we require that all encodings in `A_over` respect the constraints in Section 3.3.

-* Encodings are not allowed to discard classes of failures from `DeltaS_detect(m)` purely because they are hard to measure.
-* Encodings must treat the evaluation library construction process as fixed before most of the evaluation outcomes are seen, except for limited pilot adjustment.
-* Encodings must avoid degenerate choices where `DeltaS_oversight(m)` is artificially forced near zero by redefining failure modes away.

-These constraints keep Q124 grounded in oversight realities, rather than allowing definitional tricks to drive tension scores to small values.
+In particular, at the effective layer:

+* Encodings cannot make `DeltaS_oversight(m)` small by:

+  * simply ignoring rare but high severity failure modes,
+  * or narrowing evaluation libraries to easy, well behaved tasks when deployment includes harder tasks.
+* Encodings must state clearly which evaluation libraries and normalization rules they use, so that independent groups can replicate and challenge the resulting tension measurements.
+* Any attempt to redefine failure categories or rescale observables after seeing main outcomes must be treated as a new encoding element and not as a continuation of the old one.

+Under these conditions, observed patterns in `DeltaS_oversight(m)` reflect meaningful oversight tension rather than metric manipulation.

 ---